scholarslab/CodeLab/Week07/README.md

 print(dog_compatibility(hazel,maple)) #Should be 2, because they both like treats and dislike thunder
 ```

+We can use nested loops to make these comparisons, but we can also just use a single loop and the python keyword `in` (e.g. `if element in list:`).

 #### Assignment Part Bonus:

 This part is a bonus assignment (yay?), but it isn't anything strictly new.
 Let's make things *really* interesting.
 Let's write a function that takes two DogOwners and returns the most and least compatible Dogs.